-(As of 2008, the International Rice Research Institute (IRRI) has golden rice in a field trial, the first since it was developed in 1999, and it is anticipated that trials in farm fields in Bangladesh could start in about 2 years [Science 18 July 2008].
+(As of 2008, the International Rice Research Institute (IRRI) had golden rice in a field trial, the first since it was developed in 1999, and it is anticipated that trials in farm fields in Bangladesh could start in about 2 years [Science 18 July 2008].
 The most opptimistic scenarios predict that it will first be planted by farmers in 2011 [Science 25 Apr.
 08]).
 A furor broke out recently over a US-funded study in which Chinese children were fed either golden rice, spinach, or capsules containing B-carotene in oil to assess how readily the B-carotene from the golden rice was converted into Vitamin A. Researchers reported that the conversion from rice was as efficient as from the capsules, however the study caused a huge controversy, which claimed that the children had been used as guinea pigs [Science 14 Sept 2012]; clearly, this is an emotionally charged issue!
 As of 2013, golden rice has not yet been planted commercially, to my knowledge.

 Now, think how you felt when you read about this "golden rice."
 Did you find yourself thinking, "Geeze, people ought to be able to plant this out withour going through all the regulatory red tape!"?
 But in other aspects of GMO’s, do you find yourself resisting their use and development?
 I think it is useful for each of us to examine our responses to GMO’s and try to evaluate the consistencies or inconsistencies in our responses, and the reasons for them….How do we sort out the potential benefits of GMO’s (as perhaps illustrated by this rice) versus the potential hazards (ecological, human-health, or social) associated with them?
 How on earth does one assess the likelihood of unanticipated consequences -- seems almost impossible, doesn't it?
 The answers, in my view, are not straight forward!
 Potential benefits are real, as are potential risks, and again we should remember to be careful to distinguish our responses to the techniques used to produce the traits versus characteristics of the traits themselves.